microsoft/msrd-rest-samples/Python/README.md

 library][1] to easily upload files (such as scripts and fuzz targets) and obtain time-limited file download URLs using Azure [Shared Access Signatures][2].

-You have the option of using the MSDR File Upload PUT based API for packages that are under 4 mb in size.
+You have the option of using the MSRD File Upload PUT based API for packages that are under 4 mb in size.

 [1]: https://azure-storage.readthedocs.io/